-- Performance Reference Model (PRM, section 3.1)-In the geospatial view of the PRM, the discussion focuses on providing enterprise architects with support to the development of their performance architecture by discussing the potential performance measures related to geospatial IT investments. - Business Reference Model (BRM, section 4.1)-In the geospatial view of the BRM, the discussion centers around how geospatial data and capability participate in the elements of the FEA BRM (lines of business and sub-functions) and provides specific examples of business functions that would use geospatial under each line of business. - Data Reference Model (DRM, section 5.1)- In the geospatial view of the DRM, the discussion provides the enterprise architect with a context of how the geospatial community views the elements of the FEA DRM and the mechanisms used by the geospatial community to implement the FEA DRM in practice. - Service Component Reference Model (SRM, section 6.1)-In the geospatial view of the SRM, the discussion centers on providing the enterprise architect with an extension of the FEA SRM to include geospatial specializations of the Service Components. - Technical Reference Model (TRM, section 7.1)-In the geospatial view of the TRM, the discussion provides the enterprise architect with an extension of the FEA TRM to include geospatial technology standards.
+- Performance Reference Model (PRM, Chapter 3)-In the geospatial view of the PRM, the discussion focuses on providing enterprise architects with support to the development of their performance architecture by discussing the potential performance measures related to geospatial IT investments. - Business Reference Model (BRM, Chapter 4)-In the geospatial view of the BRM, the discussion centers around how geospatial data and capability participate in the elements of the FEA BRM (lines of business and sub-functions) and provides specific examples of business functions that would use geospatial under each line of business. - Data Reference Model (DRM, Chapter 5)- In the geospatial view of the DRM, the discussion provides the enterprise architect with a context of how the geospatial community views the elements of the FEA DRM and the mechanisms used by the geospatial community to implement the FEA DRM in practice. - Service Component Reference Model (SRM, Chapter 6)-In the geospatial view of the SRM, the discussion centers on providing the enterprise architect with an extension of the FEA SRM to include geospatial specializations of the Service Components. - Technical Reference Model (TRM, Chapter 7)-In the geospatial view of the TRM, the discussion provides the enterprise architect with an extension of the FEA TRM to include geospatial technology standards.